Vat Savitri Pooja: Honoring the Sacred Bond of Love and Fidelity

 Use cases of AI/ML for programming languages

-Use cases of AI and ML for majorly used programming languages:
+Use cases of AI/ML for majorly used programming languages:

 - Image Recognition: Python’s popular library, TensorFlow, along with Keras, is used for building deep learning models for image classification and object detection.